 Machines buying machines.
-It sounds like a far-fetched scene from Star Wars, but it’s happening every day at a Walmart or shopping mall near you.
-These reverse vending machines are giving us a glimpse into what the future (or perhaps a long time ago in a galaxy far, far away) might look like.
+It sounds like a far-fetched scene out of a Star Wars movie, but it’s happening every day at Walmart, grocery stores and other outlets.
+These reverse vending machines are giving us a glimpse into what the future might look like.
 While there are a variety of companies offering a similar service, the most well-known is ecoATM.

-Every year, Americans feed hungry ecoATM kiosks with millions of cell phones, tablets, and semi-obsolete MP3 players.
+Every year, Americans bring ecoATM kiosks millions of cell phones, tablets, and semi-obsolete MP3 players.
 However, is ecoATM really the best option to sell your unwanted gadgets?
 Generally speaking, that answer is a resounding “no.”

-As we’ll discuss, the payouts aren’t great—or even good, for that matter—and they’ve experienced no small amount of controversy.
+As we’ll discuss, the payouts aren’t great – or even fairly good, for that matter – and they’ve experienced no small amount of controversy.
 But, there are a couple of scenarios where selling to ecoATM might make sense.
-So, hold onto your butts (yes, we are mixing movie references—bonus points if you can name the film) as we dig deeper into how ecoATM works, how much they pay, and how to use ecoATM, along with some pros and cons.
+So, hang on for ludicrous speed (another film reference!) as we dig deeper into how ecoATM works, how much they pay, and how to use ecoATM, along with some pros and cons.

 How Does ecoATM Work?